mwakalingajohn/Larasettings/README.md

 > The `from` and `using` are executed only if the old setting exists at migration time.

-Behind the scenes, Laraconfig creates the new "theme" setting first, and then looks for the old "color" setting in the database to translate the old values to the new ones.
+Behind the scenes, LaraSettings creates the new "theme" setting first, and then looks for the old "color" setting in the database to translate the old values to the new ones.
 Since the old setting is not present in the manifest, it will be deleted from the database.

 ## Managing Settings

-Laraconfig handles settings like any [Eloquent Morph-Many Relationship](https://laravel.com/docs/eloquent-relationships#one-to-many-polymorphic-relations), but supercharged.
+LaraSettings handles settings like any [Eloquent Morph-Many Relationship](https://laravel.com/docs/eloquent-relationships#one-to-many-polymorphic-relations), but supercharged.

 Just simply use the `settings` property on your model.
 This property is like your normal [Eloquent Collection](https://laravel.com/docs/eloquent-collections), so you have access to all its tools.